-General Guidelines/Checklist for Users
+General Guidelines/Checklist for Users 2

-Introduction
+Introduction 5

-Competency One
+Competency One 6

-Competency Two
+Competency Two 3

-Competency Three
+Competency Three 6

-Supplements

-Bibliography
+Bibliography 32

-General Guidelines/Checklist for Users
+General Guidelines

-The terms "facilitator" and "learner" are used throughout to describe the instructor and participants.
+The terms "teacher" and "student" are used throughout to describe the instructor and participants.

-STRATEGIES (for facilitators) and ACTIVITIES (for learners), as stated in the guide, are not always parallel as to numbering system.
+STRATEGIES (for teachers) and ACTIVITIES (for students) as stated in the guide are not always parallel to the numbering system.

-The facilitator needs to find out where learners are with each of the competencies.
-Previous work or educational experiences may be such that the facilitator may choose not to do all the competencies.
+Teachers need to carry out preassessment activities to determine level of student competency.
+Previous work or educational experiences may be such that the teacher will choose not to do some of the competencies.